jeffy-mathew/cron-parser/README.md

 ### Project Structure

-- `cmd/main.go`: Entry point of the application
+- `main.go`: Entry point of the application
 - `parser/`: Contains the cron expression parsing logic, this can be used as a library in other projects.
 - `internal/output/`: Handles the formatting and printing of the schedule
 - `internal/output/testdata/`: Contains golden files for output testing